LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 * *JAVA_HOME* must be set with the root directory of your JDK 8 environment.
 * *ELEKTRON_JAVA_HOME* must be set with the root directory of your (EMA) Elektron Java API installation

+If the Data Access Control System (DACS) is activated on your TREP and if your DACS username is different than your operating system user name, you may need to hardcode it in the application.
+To do so, you just need to edit the *ChainExpande.java* file and, at row 30, set the *dacsUserName* field to your DACS user name.

-Once these variables setup, run the *build.bat* or the *build.ksh* script to build the application.
+Once these environment variables setup and the DACS user name optionnaly set in the source code, you must run the *build.bat* or the *build.ksh* script to build the application.

+**Note:** Alternatively to the build scripts, you can use the NetBeans IDE to build the *ChainExpander*.
+NetBeans 8.2 project files are provided with the source code of the application.

 ## <a id="running-the-chainexpander"></a>Running the ChainExpander
 **Before you start the application** you must configure the *EmaConfig.xml file* to specify the host name of the server (the TREP or Elektron platform) to which the EMA connects.
 This is set thanks to the value of the *\<ChannelGroup>\<ChannelList>\<Channel>\<Host>* node.
 This value can be a remote host name or IP address.